-This Grade II* list quadrangle property is a former coach house that was once part of a much larger estate.
+This Grade II* list quadrangle property is a former coach house that was once part of a much larger country estate.
 The estate was broken up in the 1950’s and the old coach house has seen some varied used and alteration.
 At the point of Witcher Crawford Architects appointment the southern wing of the property was being used as a hydrotherapy centre with a large indoor pool in commercial fit-out.

 Substantial, not to mention disruptive, renovation was needed in order to make it whole again as it was far from the period detail of the domestic portion.
 The given inward-looking nature of the property in one corner of its plot and the extensive listed walled garden that had become so separate in another, our challenge was to provide visual access to through the space, both internal and external to create an open family home.